VachaLab/gorder/README.md

 Is completely force-field agnostic.
 Martini?
 CHARMM?
 Slipids?
 Berger lipids?
 Your own toy force-field?
 As long as your lipids have bonds, it will work.

 - 🍃 [**Leaflet-wise analysis**](https://ladme.github.io/gorder-manual/leaflets.html)
-Performs scrambling-safe assignment of lipids to membrane leaflets using four different methods, and then calculates lipid order parameters for individual leaflets.
+Performs scrambling-safe assignment of lipids to membrane leaflets using one of five different methods, and then calculates lipid order parameters for individual leaflets.

 - 🟠 [**Order parameters for vesicles**](https://ladme.github.io/gorder-manual/membrane_normal.html)
 Dynamically calculates membrane normals based on the membrane's shape, enabling the calculation of order parameters for highly curved systems such as micelles, tubes, and vesicles.